 If you want to turn an existing owner-occupied home into a rental and buy a new primary home, the rules are more strict for non-experienced potential landlords.
 The lender will often want to see 30% equity in the current home in order to use fair market rental rates to offset the current mortgage and qualify you for the next property.

-11. Once you have over four financed properties, be prepared to have more in reserves.
+Once you have over four financed properties, prepare to have more in reserves.

 Some lenders will require six months of mortgage payments per property in your bank account as you get over four loans.
 So while I would rather spend my money on acquiring cash flowing rentals, I do save enough to make sure I have sufficient lenders’ reserves.